-Reveal all of the character's Strain cards.
-The outcome is determined by taking the total value of the character's cards and subtracting the total value of the Strain cards.
+Reveal all of the Strain cards and subtract the total value of the Strain cards from the total value of the character's cards.
+The final total determines the outcome.

 Total Outcome 3+ Superb They succeed and they gain an immediate advantage.
 2 Ideal They succeed .
 1 Messy They succeed , but they gain one (1) Strain.
-0 Stalemate They fail and gain one (1) Strain. -1 Setback They fail and either suffer one (1) Hit or a setback to their progress. -2 Disaster They fail and either suffer two (2) Hits or a permanent setback (an ally dies, something important is destroyed, etc.)
+0 Bad They fail and gain one (1) Strain. -1 Dismal They fail and gain one (1) Strain, and either suffer one (1) Hit or a setback to their progress. -2 Disaster They fail and gain one (1) Strain, and either suffer two (2) Hits or a permanent setback (an ally dies, something important is destroyed, etc.)

-The GM narrates the outcome, all of the cards revealed for the Check are discarded, and any Strain gained from the outcome is dealt to the character.
+The GM narrates the outcome, all of the cards revealed for the Check are discarded, and any new Strain gained from the outcome is dealt.